rescrv/eudaemon/docs/builtins/reduce.md

 The order of arguments to the folding function is `(func accumulator element)`, which is the fold-left convention.
 The accumulator is always the first argument.

+For right-to-left processing, reverse the list first or structure your accumulator accordingly.

 ## See Also

 - [`map`](map.md) - Transform each element